-You simply create a pledge fundraising page for the event overall and organize the fitness event.
-Encourage kids and their families and friends to collect pledges corresponding to their eventual participation in the event.
+You simply create a pledge fundraising page for the event overall and organize the walk-a-thon.
+Encourage kids and their families and friends to create personal donation pages and collect pledges corresponding to their participation in the event.

-At the event, these pledged donations correspond to the distance participants walk (ex: $5 for every mile walked).
+At the event, these pledged donations should correspond to the distance participants walk (e.g., $5 for every mile walked).
 The farther participants walk, the more donations your organization receives!
-Because walking is a fairly leisurely activity, the whole family can get involved.
+Because walking is a more accessible activity, the whole family can get involved.

-Incorporate pledge fundraising methods in a month-long reading challenge, tasking the kids with reading as many books as they can for the duration of the fundraiser.
-These participants collect pledged donations corresponding to the number of books they read throughout the month.
+Ask the kids to read as many books as they can for the duration of the read-a-thon—you can even incorporate the pledge model into this fundraiser.
+During the challenge, participants can collect pledged donations corresponding to the number of books they read throughout the month.
 The more books they read, the more donations they raise!

-At the end of the month, share the total donations raised and total books read with participants and supporters– both numbers are worth celebrating!
+Depending on the age of the kids, consider outlining some parameters such as page limit and reading level.
+You can even provide a book list to make sure participants are challenging themselves.
+At the end of the month, share the total donations raised and the total books read with participants and supporters—both numbers are worth celebrating!

 4. Product Fundraisers

 A product fundraising campaign can be a great way to raise money for your cause while getting your kids involved in the selling process.
 Even better, supporters can get an item for themselves by contributing to your fundraiser, like cookie dough or candles!